Remi-Gau/bids_workshop/README.md

 Converting large numbers files quickly becomes impractical and error prone when by hand.
 So learning to use a bids converters should be the next logical step.

-### Using BIDS apps (like fmriprep)
+### Using BIDS apps

-To wrap up we will spend a bit of time on how to use BIDS applications on the dataset we have created.
+To wrap up it is good use BIDS applications on the dataset we have created.

 ## Notes